tony-aptx4869/CTFLearn/challenges/lazy_game_challenge/solution.md

 # [Lazy Game Challenge](https://ctflearn.com/challenge/691) (30)

+### GITHUB DOES NOT RENDER THIS MARKDOWN CORRECTLY

 Let's connect to the server with `nc thekidofarcrania.com 10001` <br />
 Here's what we see: <br />
 ```